“We Lead, We Care, We Communicate”

 Inclusive in Lay Servant Ministries is a track for lay speakers, primarily for those with gifts to share and who can serve as pulpit supply.
 The required courses are the Lay Servant Basic Course, United Methodist Heritage, United Methodist Polity, Worship, Leading in Prayer, Discovering Spiritual Gifts, and Preaching.
 Talk to your pastor, district superintendent and district lay servant leader to help you discern if this is one of your spiritual gifts.

-- Certified Lay Minister Annual Report to the Charge Conference
+- Annual Report of Lay Servant to Charge Conference